helenoid/Raneto/polymicrobial-systems/content-examples/usage/authentication.md

 ## Authentication

-To enable basic Authentication in Raneto is very simple.
+To enable basic Authentication in Polymicrobial Systems is very simple.

 In `config.js`